Strongly coupled $\mathcal{N}=4$ super Yang-Mills plasma on the Coulomb branch I: Thermodynamics: Introduction

 The string theory dual for $\mathcal{N}=4$ cSYM at zero temperature is well known.
 Among various Type IIB supergravity background solutions that are dual to the strongly coupled $\mathcal{N}=4$ cSYM at zero temperature \cite{Kraus:1998hv, Brandhuber:1999jr, Cvetic:1999xx, Bakas:1999ax}, in this Letter, we will study a Type IIB supergravity background solution that describes non-extremal rotating black 3-branes (with mass parameter $m$ and single rotational parameter $r_{0}$) which, in the extremal limit, i.e., $r_{0}\gg m^{1/4}$, is dual to $\mathcal{N}=4$ SYM on the Coulomb branch at zero temperature that arises from $N_{c}$ D3-branes distributed uniformly in the angular direction, inside a 3-sphere of radius $r_{0}$ \cite{Brandhuber:1999jr}.

-So far the studies of the non-extremal rotating black 3-brane supergravity backgrounds has been limited to the grand canonical ensemble (which is described by fixed temperature $T$ and angular velocity $\Omega$ or chemical potential $\mu$), and canonical ensemble (which is described by fixed temperature $T$ and angular momentum density $J$ or charge density $<J^{0}>\,\,=\rho$), see \cite{Gubser:1998jb, Behrndt:1998jd, Cvetic:1999ne, Cvetic:1999rb, Cai:1998ji, Chamblin:1999tk, Avramis:2006ip, Son:2006em, DeWolfe:2011ts, Wu:2014xva, Finazzo:2016psx}.
+So far the studies of the non-extremal rotating black 3-brane supergravity backgrounds has been limited to the grand canonical ensemble (which is described by fixed temperature $T$ and angular velocity $\Omega$ or chemical potential $\mu$, i.e. the Gibbs free energy $G(T,\mu)$ is a function of $T$ and $\mu$), and canonical ensemble (which is described by fixed temperature $T$ and angular momentum density $J$ or charge density $<J^{0}>\,\,=\rho$, i.e., the Helmholtz free energy $F(T,<J^{0}>)$ is a function of $T$ and $<J^{0}>$), see \cite{Gubser:1998jb, Behrndt:1998jd, Cvetic:1999ne, Cvetic:1999rb, Cai:1998ji, Chamblin:1999tk, Avramis:2006ip, Son:2006em, DeWolfe:2011ts, Wu:2014xva, Finazzo:2016psx}.
 The two ensembles have different physics, for example, in planar rotating black 3-branes, Hawking-Page phase transition does not exist in the grand canonical ensemble even though it does exist in the canonical ensemble \cite{Cai:1998ji, Wu:2014xva}.